WingofaGriffin/content-collab-blog/README.md

 ### 1. [Confluence](https://www.atlassian.com/software/confluence)
 ![Confluence Image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/46xziwfyosq0bfuhczzy.png)

-Confluence is a tool that a vast majority of people working in tech in the last 15 years are familiar with due to it being a part of the Atlassian ecosystem, in which Jira has been a centerpiece of modern tech workflows.
+Confluence is a tool that a vast majority of people who have worked in tech in the last 15 years are familiar with, due to it being a part of the Atlassian ecosystem, where Jira has been a centerpiece of modern tech workflows.
 I've used Confluence in every single job I've worked at for this reason, and I tend to have a love/hate relationship with it.
 It's an extremely powerful tool that allows massive customization of the spaces it has, links very well with itself and Jira, and provides third party extension support for workflows that it doesn't support out of the box.

-However, it feels dated with the implementation of a lot of these benefits, where just because the option is there doesn't mean that the option was elegantly implemented.
+However, it feels dated with the implementation of a lot of these benefits, where just because the option is there doesn't mean that the option was elegantly designed.
 For example, code blocks are supported, but require you specifically use a code block macro that is its own container instead of living with the other in line text.
 It also uses its own markup syntax, which makes taking existing Markdown that you may already have not as simple as copy-pasting it into the platform.
 Other small quirks like it needing to host every file you upload to it, having a functional, yet quirky way of dealing with simultaneous edits, and the typical Atlassian sentiments many tech workers know make it a compromise.

-We use Confluence already at Dolby.io, and I imagine many of you reading this are also using this tool already, so the price is already right.
-The best way to sum up my feelings of Confluence are "if it ain't broke, don't fix it", which fits some team's philosophies more than others.
+We use Confluence already at Dolby.io, and I imagine many of you reading this are also using this tool right now, so the price is already right.
+The best way to sum up my feelings of Confluence are "if it ain't broke, don't fix it", which fits some team's philosophies better than others, make of that as you will.

 ### 2. [Notion](https://www.notion.so/)
 ![Notion Image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ujei124wzqp20thlfqge.png)

 Notion is the relative new big hitter coming to the block with a recent surge in users that has slowly started taking up the startup scene.
-Notion is what I would describe as the Atlassian suite if it was made with modern tech design, and it shows from the visual aesthetic to the technical decisions made in what it supports.
-Instead of separating the company into multiple products however, it is all grouped in one workspace, where you can link tables, docs, kanban boards, and more together seamlessly and it frankly feels very elegant.
+Notion is what I would describe as the Atlassian suite if it was made with modern tech design, and it shows from the visual aesthetic to the technical decisions made.
+However, instead of separating the company into multiple products, it is all grouped in one workspace, where you can link tables, docs, kanban boards, and more together seamlessly and it frankly feels elegant.

 Notion uses Markdown as its text processor, though instead of keeping the raw text, it automatically interprets it to make the lives of writers a bit easier, though not as intuitive as a traditional rich-text editor.
 If text is highlighted, it brings up the command palette, though this isn't the most intuitive behavior for new users.
 I would say it is similar to Slack's editor, which makes sense due to the high user base.

 Overall I was a big fan of Notion, and its growth tends to support my sentiment, as I see more and more companies start using Notion as their main platform for nearly everything.
+There were issues in image copying to Wordpress, but this was unfortunately fairly standard across most platforms.
 I will note that I have had server issues in the past with Notion with issues like slowness to not being able to access my documents, though I have not experienced it in recent tests of the platform, and can likely attribute this to its growing pains.

 ### 3. [Quip](https://quip.com)
 ![Quip Animation](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rrwunx5vx9zwo23khcny.gif)

 Quip is Salesforce's option in the content collaboration space with a heavy focus on live discussions, with chat, edits, and its integration with Salesforce being its key marketing points.
+I've used Quip outside of this test in reviewing content from third parties, and found it to be fine, but nothing out of the ordinary in terms of capabilities.

 While it was able to do match these claims in experience, overall it really does seem like this is built for sales teams, not content creation, where a lot of the project management assumes heavy Salesforce use, whom I imagine are the target customers for this product.